 Here are the goals for this exercise:

-2. Alternating string crossing from 7 Technical Routines for the classical guitar
+2. Alternating string crossing from 20 Practice Routines for Classical Guitar

 The overall goal with this training is to get your right hand to know the strings so well that you have no need to look at them at all when playing.
 Like turning on a tap in the dark, or opening a car door, this needs to be so familiar that you do it without thinking, and correctly each time.
 Just because these exercises seem simple, don’t underestimate the importance of them, because if you are going to build a good technique, the foundation is right here.
 Remember, thoughtful practice makes perfect.